 Overview & Photos: How to Make the Cookies & Cream Pie Filling

 After that, beat cream cheese, confectioners’ sugar, and vanilla extract together.
-Then fold in the whipped heavy cream and some Oreo cookies.
-One 14.3 ounce package of Oreo cookies usually contains 36 cookies– use 24 in the crust and chop up 12 for the filling.
-If you want to squeeze more Oreos into the filling, pick up an extra package.
+Then fold in the whipped heavy cream and some chopped Oreo cookies.
+One 14.3-ounce package of Oreo cookies usually contains 36 cookies; use 20 in the crust and chop up 12 for the filling.

 - By the way, if you want a peanut butter variation, use the filling from my peanut butter pie instead.
-You can fold in chopped Oreos and skip the chocolate topping.
+You can fold in chopped Oreos (or peanut butter Oreos!) and skip the chocolate topping.